Screen Chronology: 1950 to 1954

 - Merry Widow, The ** - Lavish production values are the chief

-attraction as a miscast Lana Turner stars in this weak remake of Lehr's
+attraction as a miscast Lana Turner stars in this unnecessary remake of Lehr's

 classic operetta.